samiralam/rules-compendium/docs/phb/3-character-classes/bard.md

 #### Level 3: Cutting Words

 You learn to use your wit to supernaturally distract, confuse, and otherwise sap the confidence and competence of others.
-When a creature that you can see within 60 feet of yourself makes a damage roll or succeeds on an ability check or attack roll, you can take a Reaction to expend one use of your Bardic Inspiration; roll your Bardic Inspiration die, and subtract the number rolled from the creature’s roll, reducing the damage or potentially turning the success into a failure.
+When a creature that you can see within 60 feet of yourself makes a damage roll or succeeds on an ability check or attack roll, you can take a Reaction to expend one use of your Bardic Inspiration; roll your Bardic Inspiration die, and subtract the number rolled from the creature's roll, reducing the damage or potentially turning the success into a failure.

 #### Level 6: Magical Discoveries

 You learn two spells of your choice.
-These spells can come from the [Cleric](#ClericSpellList), [Druid](#DruidSpellList), or [Wizard](https://www.dndbeyond.com/sources/dnd/phb-2024/character-classes-continued#WizardSpellList) spell list or any combination thereof (see a class’s section for its spell list).
+These spells can come from the [Cleric](#ClericSpellList), [Druid](#DruidSpellList), or [Wizard](https://www.dndbeyond.com/sources/dnd/phb-2024/character-classes-continued#WizardSpellList) spell list or any combination thereof (see a class's section for its spell list).
 A spell you choose must be a cantrip or a spell for which you have spell slots, as shown in the [Bard Features table](#BardFeatures).

 You always have the chosen spells prepared, and whenever you gain a Bard level, you can replace one of the spells with another spell that meets these requirements.

 #### Level 14: Peerless Skill

 When you make an ability check or attack roll and fail, you can expend one use of Bardic Inspiration; roll the Bardic Inspiration die, and add the number rolled to the d20, potentially turning a failure into a success.
-On a failure, the Bardic Inspiration isn’t expended.
+On a failure, the Bardic Inspiration isn't expended.

 ### College of Valor

 *Sing the Deeds of Ancient Heroes*

 Bards of the College of Valor are daring storytellers whose tales preserve the memory of the great heroes of the past.
 These Bards sing the deeds of the mighty in vaulted halls or to crowds gathered around great bonfires.
-They travel to witness great events firsthand and to ensure that the memory of these events doesn’t pass away.
+They travel to witness great events firsthand and to ensure that the memory of these events doesn't pass away.
 With their songs, they inspire new generations to reach the same heights of accomplishment as the heroes of old.

 #### Level 3: Combat Inspiration